ywtseng0226/MARE/README.md

 ***The 39th AAAI Conference on Artificial Intelligence 2025***

 ### 🌕 _MARE, meaning "sea" in Latin, refers to the lunar maria—the vast, dark plains formed when ancient lava flooded and healed the Moon’s large impact basins.
-Inspired by this natural metaphor, our method aims to re-complete and expand incomplete 3D scenes, revealing hidden regions and enhancing semantic understanding._
+Inspired by this natural metaphor, our method aims to re-complete the incomplete 3D scene, revealing hidden regions and enhancing semantic understanding._

 <p align="center">
   <img src="assets/ModelArchitecture.png" alt="MARE Model Structure" width="90%"><br>